 Particles and Waves, Southern California Abstraction and Science, 1945-1990 examines how concepts and technologies from the realms of advanced scientific research impacted the development of abstract (or non-figurative) styles of artwork in postwar Southern California.
 Enter

-We are excited that the Palm Springs Art Museum has mounted a solo exhibit of June Wayne’s early lithographs Songs and Sonets, a series inspired by the poems of John Donne, through November 18, 2024.
+The Palm Springs Art Museum mounted a solo exhibit of June Wayne’s early lithographs Songs and Sonets, a series inspired by the poems of John Donne.
 Enter

 Gerd Ludwig — Beuys Land

 Having shared the Chornobyl photographs of German photographer Gerd Ludwig, we are honored to present a selection of Ludwig’s images of Joseph Beuys, and his seminal installation in Kleve, Germany, the alleged birthplace of Beuys.
-Our presentation precedes the upcoming debut of Joseph Beuys: In Defense of Nature at the Broad Museum, Los Angeles on November 16, 2024.
+Our presentation is concurrent with Joseph Beuys: In Defense of Nature at the Broad Museum, Los Angeles.

 Enter⟶